joridocom/jd-my-weather-app/README.md

 5. Create a workflow to create a release candidate
 6. Create a workflow to create a staging environment and run E2E tests
-7. Create a workflow to provision the passing candidate to a "production" environment [Other tasks to be added when it comes to mind]
+7. Create a workflow to provision the passing candidate to a "production" environment
+8. Write other tests and check the traceability report for each major feature.
+   [Other tasks to be added when it comes to mind]

 ## Tech Stack